tejasrajanna/Music-Streaming/README.md

 ## Development
-Run these commands to test the project cd backend nodemon server  //Connects to MongoDB and starts server Open new terminal and run npm start   //Frontend
+Run these commands to test the project cd backend nodemon server
+Using above commands, connect to MongoDB and start server Open new terminal and run npm start
 This should open up specified localhost in the browser